iSnakeBuzz/UHCMeetup/README.md

-# UHCMeetup V4 - Beta b0.1
+# UHCMeetup - Version 0.2-beta.1

 A minigame similar to UHC, but more faster.